Code-Institute-Submissions/GrahamSweeneyWebsite/README.md

 # Graham Sweeney Website
 This repository contains the code for a musician's website.
 Graham Sweeney, required a website where his followers could find information, listen to videos, and view images.
+- The live/production version of the site can viewed on [Graham's website](https://grahamsweeney.ie).

 ![header screenshot](/assets/img/readme-assets/header-screenshot-min.png)